ryan-mars/stochastic/website/docs/event-storming/how/big-picture.md

 ---
 title: Day 1 - Big Picture
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Big Picture Event Storming
+# How to do Big Picture Event Storming